 Trying saying this out loud in this very moment, “I may die today.”

+Death is the culmination of aging, but no one is guaranteed death by natural causes.
 Feel the energy of those words and let them resonate around you.
 What happens to your inner world?
 What images emerge in your mind?
 Do certain kinds of emotions or experiences predominate?
 Does the feeling of time suddenly become unfamiliar, uncertain and strange?

 “I may die today.”